javiarmesto/Workshop-MCP-Server-Directions-Lab/WORKSHOP_GUIDE_EN.md

     - Delegated permissions or Application permissions
   - **Redirect URI** (if using interactive authentication)

-### 🧪 Alternative: Mock Data Mode (Not Recommended)
+### ðŸ§ª Alternative: Mock Data Mode (Not Recommended)

-> 🚨 **Use only if Business Central access is unavailable**
+> ðŸš¨ **Use only if Business Central access is unavailable**

 The workshop includes mock data files as a **fallback option only**:

-- ⚠️ **Limited functionality**: Only tests MCP protocol mechanics
+- âš ï¸ **Limited functionality**: Only tests MCP protocol mechanics
-- ❌ **No authentication**: Doesn't demonstrate Azure AD integration
+- âŒ **No authentication**: Doesn't demonstrate Azure AD integration
-- ❌ **No real API calls**: Misses the actual BC API integration experience
+- âŒ **No real API calls**: Misses the actual BC API integration experience
-- ❌ **Static data**: Cannot test dynamic queries or updates
+- âŒ **Static data**: Cannot test dynamic queries or updates
-- ✅ **Only benefit**: Allows basic MCP server setup validation
+- âœ… **Only benefit**: Allows basic MCP server setup validation

 **Recommendation**: Obtain Business Central access before the workshop for the complete learning experience.

-### 📚 Knowledge Prerequisites:
+### ðŸ“š Knowledge Prerequisites:

-- 🐍 Basic Python programming (variables, functions, async/await)
+- ðŸ Basic Python programming (variables, functions, async/await)
-- 📦 Understanding of APIs and HTTP requests
+- ðŸ“¦ Understanding of APIs and HTTP requests
-- 📝 JSON format familiarity
+- ðŸ“ JSON format familiarity
-- ⚙️ Basic terminal/command line usage
+- âš™ï¸ Basic terminal/command line usage
-- 🔐 Familiarity with OAuth 2.0 / Azure AD authentication (helpful)
+- ðŸ” Familiarity with OAuth 2.0 / Azure AD authentication (helpful)

-### ✅ Good to Know:
+### âœ… Good to Know:

-- 🧪 Virtual environment setup is **automated** via scripts
+- ðŸ§ª Virtual environment setup is **automated** via scripts
-- 🔧 All Python dependencies are in `requirements.txt`
+- ðŸ”§ All Python dependencies are in `requirements.txt`
-- ⏱️ Estimated time: **20-30 minutes** (with pre-setup)
+- â±ï¸ Estimated time: **20-30 minutes** (with pre-setup)

 ---

-## �📝 Step-by-Step Instructions
+## ï¿½ðŸ“ Step-by-Step Instructions

-### Step 1: Download the Repository 📥
+### Step 1: Download the Repository ðŸ“¥

 1. Go to: **https://github.com/javiarmesto/Workshop-MCP-Server-Directions-Lab**
 2. Click the green **"Code"** button